benchristelcom/benchristelcom.github.io/src/portal.md

 - [Diome](https://diome.xyz/0+%F0%9F%8C%9E+About/0.0+Technology+for+a+Regenerative+Civilization) - Technology for a regenerative civilization.
 By Andrea Farias.
 - [Meaningness](https://meaningness.com/) by [David Chapman](https://meaningness.com/about-my-sites).
 A work-in-progress philosophy book.
 - [Life Itself](https://lifeitself.org/)
+- [Liberation Computing](https://www.libcomp.org/) - an organization exploring how we might liberate computers and software from capitalism.
+As of July 2024, there's not much on the site but some placeholder posts and rough drafts.

 ## Software Development